AGENTS

 Source: https://extension.js.org/docs/browsers/index

-Choose and configure browser targets for Extension.js development.
-Covers Chrome, Firefox, and Edge targeting, profiles, flags, and custom binaries.
+Configure browser targets for Chrome, Firefox, and Edge extension development.
+Covers targeting, profiles, flags, and custom binaries in Extension.js.

 Run one extension codebase across Chrome, Edge, Firefox, and custom binaries